Blog post

 At the same time, the rubber molecules flex and deform as the tyre rotates, generating heat through a process called hysteresis.
 This heat softens the rubber, increasing its stickiness and therefore its grip.
 But there is a limit — too much heat and the rubber becomes too soft, losing its structural integrity and grip.

 If the tyre is below its operating window, it is too hard and cannot generate sufficient grip.
+The driver will report that the car has no front end or that the rear is sliding.
 If it is above its operating window, it is too soft and begins to degrade rapidly.
-The driver's job is to keep the tyres within this window for as long as possible.
+The driver will report overheating and blistering.

-Tyre pressure is one of the most critical setup parameters in F1.
-Higher pressure reduces the contact patch, reducing grip but improving responsiveness.
-Lower pressure increases the contact patch, increasing grip but making the tyre more susceptible to overheating.
+Tyre pressure is the setup variable that teams adjust last and monitor most closely.
+Higher pressure reduces the contact patch, reducing grip but improving responsiveness and protecting the tyre's structure under heavy load.
+Lower pressure increases the contact patch, increasing grip but making the tyre more susceptible to overheating and flex-induced failure.

 Related reading